 Yes.
 International students, with a student visa, are encouraged to apply for the program.

-I plan to graduate in June, can I still apply?
+I plan to graduate in June, can I still apply for a Spring term?

 Can I take courses during my URA?

-In special circumstances, your supervisor may allow you to take one course during your participation in a URA for the term.
+In special circumstances, your supervisor may allow you to take courses during your participation in the URA program.
 However, this must be discussed and decided upon prior to enrolment in the course and the program.

 What is the student stipend or compensation?

-All URA students are guaranteed to receive a salary of $10,000 for the term ($2,500/month).
+All URA students are guaranteed to receive a salary of $12,000 for the term.
 There are also a number of awards and scholarships.

 To find more information about available awards and scholarships, please see below for Additional Research Awards and Funding.

-- Applications are recommended to be submitted in the previous year’s Fall term (September to December).
+- Applications for the Spring term program are to be submitted in the previous year’s Fall term (October to December).